y330/quicksum/README.md

 ## About <a name = "about"></a>

-Paste an article URL or a body of text, and we will generate a summary for you, clean and simple.
+Paste a body of text (i.e., an article, essay, etc.) and QuickSum will generate a summary of it for you.
+Coded using Svelte

-You can select a key part in the summary view, and if you want to share it all you need to do is click a button in the article view for the corresponding text to generate a text fragment link to the original article webpage.

-- Currently only pasting the actualt text in the textarea will work, meaning no URLs.
+- Currently only pasting the actual text in the textarea will work, meaning no URLs.

 (the following is a WIP)
 ![A side by side view of summary to article, allowing you to click on a highlighted part of the summary and the model will attempt to map it to the best match within the original article.](image.png)